Which Type of Smoke Detector is Best for the Kitchen?

 How they work: Photoelectric-type alarms aim a light source into a sensing chamber at an angle away from the sensor.
 Smoke enters the chamber, reflecting light onto the light sensor; triggering the alarm.

-Use Both Types of Smoke Detectors, Experts Say
+Use Both Types of Smoke Detectors

 Although ionization alarms are more likely to sound an alarm from normal cooking due to their sensitivity to minute smoke particles, there so many variables associated with kitchen nuisance alarms that it is difficult to say which type of smoke detector is better for kitchen use.
 These variables include the smoke detector brand, variations in sensitivities of older units, the cooking activity, air currents and the device location.The BRK SC9120 Smoke and CO Alarm uses ionization technology